Oklahoma Divorce Steps

 • At the conclusion of the Parenting Plan Conference, if an agreement is reached, the next divorce step is to draft a Temporary Order Agreement and enter it with the court

 • If the divorcing partners fail to form a Temporary Order Agreement, then, the court plans a hearing in front of the judge.
-During this hearing, the judge finalizes the 2 topics mentioned above
+During this hearing, the judge finalizes the three topics mentioned above

 • The next divorce step is of discovery

-• The divorcing partner on whom the discovery is served undergoes the following
+• The divorcing partner on whom the discovery is served undergoes the following:

 • This partner is asked questions, which he / she has to answer